seflless/arbitrary/README.md

   - Add i32
   - Add u32Range
   - Add i32Range
+  - Make sure that the if we add a true random number generator that pulls from say Math.random() that we log a warning to indicate that you should only use it once

+LESSONS LEARNED SO FAR
+  - Build everything with T-Functions (bijective operations on n-bit ring numbers)
+  - You could likely build many structured generators such as spiral, hilbert space, random full coverage 2D sample, etc

 Search for algorithms with some or all of the following properties:
   - algorithm is reversible (you can go back to a previous state given a current state)